 14. Order bare-root fruit bushes and trees

 It’s not just strawberries that you can order bare-root.
 Add more perennial fruit bushes and trees to the garden in winter too.
 You can get apples, pears, currants, gooseberries, and more for a much better price if you order bare-root.
 They’ll arrive looking like dead sticks, but don’t worry, the plants are dormant and just waiting to break into bud and leaf.
-You can also order bare-root roses for edible flowers and handmade skincare.
+In winter you can also plant bare-root roses and other bare-root shrubs.

 15. No greenhouse or polytunnel?
 Get one